Below is information to help you settle in and feel at home in our small town.

 Water and sewer customers are encouraged to sign up for electronic bills and to pay online through the online platform.

 The Hillsborough Water Treatment Plant serves as the emergency number for water and sewer service issues.
 Call 919-732-3621 any time, day or night.

-Report water line breaks, frozen meters and water-related emergencies immediately.
+Report water line breaks, sewer spills and other water-related emergencies immediately.

 Sewer cleanout pipes and rings

 Broken sewer cleanout pipes should be fixed quickly to prevent stormwater from infiltrating the sewer system.
 The protective ring around the pipe must be kept in place.
 The capped pipes are located on the edge of rights of way and provide easy access to a property's main sewer line.

 If you see anyone taking water from a water hydrant without an orange meter box attached, call the Water Treatment Plant.
 It is helpful to note the time, date, location, name on the truck, truck number and license plate.
 A photograph and information can be submitted to Utilities Director Marie Strandwitz via email.

 Please do not intervene directly.
 Individuals or businesses who pay the Town of Hillsborough for water use a hydrant with an orange box that houses a meter.

 For information on backflow prevention, on wipes, and on fats, oil and grease, see the Utilities Educational Outreach page.